How to heal a relationship after a fight?

 So, the first thing you need to ask yourself is if his folks are really as bad as you make them out to be.

 Is there a point to keep fighting with your partner only because you hold grudges against his parents?

 If you keep doing this, chances are that there isn’t anything that could help you heal a relationship after a fight.

 Maybe his mother isn’t the perfect cook or a great conversation starter, but those are just details.

 You need to look past them and focus on the fact that she raised your partner.

-5. Do you feel insecure about your future together?
+4. You’re insecure about your future together

 There are surely ways that you can make changes so that both of you are happy.

 But if you keep fighting about it the whole time, at one point, it’ll become impossible to heal your relationship.